turingschool/front-end-curriculum/lessons/module-1/css-flexbox.md

 (Graphics from <a target="blank" href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/" >CSS Tricks</a>)

 <div class="call-to-action">
-  <h3>Explore Flexbox</h3>
-  <p>Fork <a href="https://codepen.io/ameseee/pen/PrQObO">this</a> CodePen to your account.
-One-by-one, uncomment lines 3, 4, 12, 13, and 14.
-Take note of what impact each "uncomment" has.
-Identify the containers and items each time Flexbox is used.
-After you make predictions about what each declaration does, read up on them on <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/">CSS Tricks</a>.
-Do <strong>not</strong> read about every single thing on the page; use <code>cmd + f</code> to search for specific properties!</p>
+### Partner Practice
+  - Go back to your codepen from the warm up
+  - Experiment adding the "justify-content" property to your `.wrapper`.
+Add the following values (one at a time), and note what changes:
+    - `center`
+    - `space-around`
+    - `space-between`
+  - Delete or comment out your justify-content declaration.
+Add the following to your `.wrapper`, and note what changes;:
+    - `flex-direction: column`
+    - `align-items: center`
 </div>

 **NOTE:** Many of the examples used in this document contain a set of colored boxes.
 However, you won't find the styles for those boxes in the CSS.
 They are loaded in the CSS Pen settings, thanks to whoever made [this](https://s3-us-west-2.amazonaws.com/s.cdpn.io/t-340/flexbox-playground.css)!

 ## Creating a Flex Container

-Without Flexbox, 10 colorful `article`s might look like this:
+Let's see another example of this!
+Without flexbox, 10 colorful `article`s might look like this:

 <p class="codepen" data-height="300" data-theme-id="37918" data-default-tab="html,result" data-user="turing-school" data-slug-hash="jOObVJM" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Flexbox: Normal Blocks Els">
   <span>See the Pen <a href="https://codepen.io/turing-school/pen/jOObVJM">